the9000/h-auction/README.md

 all hopefully commented in the code.
 Tests for each of the important interfaces are provided.

+### Nullness annotations

+For some reason both my JDK installations lacked `javax.annotation.Nonnull` and friends.
+Instead of installing anything, I marked nullness in comments.
+So, this part has not been seriously statically inspected, e.g. by Idea.

+### Tests

+Tests use a standard `JUnit4`.
+All reasonably interesting cases of public interfaces uses are covered.

 ## Parts remaining after assembly

 I found no use for a unique ID generator.